wiklundm/arcticsleddogclub/README.md

 Fonts
 I chose the fonts by testing different types on Google Fonts.
-The main fonts used on the website on h1-headings and the logo is Aptos Serif.
-I used a cursive font called Ink Free for the inspirational text on the Home page.
+The main fonts used on the website and the logo is Lato light 300.
+I used a font called Philosopher for the inspirational text on the Home page.
 Images
-The image for the Home page and image called tent are borrowed from my friends at Lifestyle North AB/Kiruna Dogsled AB.
+The image for the Home page and image called tent are borrowed from my friends private collection Anna Norman at Lifestyle North AB/Kiruna Dogsled AB.
 The remaining pictures are from iStock free photos.
 The photos represent different parts of the sleddog sport and gives a happy feeling.

 Features